tusharsial/tusharsial.github.io/_pages/research/mars-rover.md

   <div class="pd-body">
     In 2020, I co-founded <strong>CRISS Robotics</strong>, a student research technical team of 60+ members at BITS Pilani dedicated to designing and manufacturing an all-terrain 6-wheeled autonomous Mars rover.
 I developed the <strong>high-level electrical architecture</strong> and an <strong>electronic differential-based drive control system</strong> for the rover, capable of autonomous traversal, equipment servicing using a 6-DOF robotic manipulator, and life detection using a science module.
     <br/><br/>
-    The rover was designed to compete in international rover challenges, evaluated on tasks including terrain traversal, equipment servicing, autonomous navigation, and science operations.
-Our electrical and control systems were engineered for reliability under the computational and power constraints of a rover platform.
-    <br/><br/>
-    CRISS qualified for the <strong>International Rover Challenge (IRC)</strong> 2022 finals at Chennai, India, among 16 international teams, and subsequently won the <strong>International Rover Design Challenge (IRDC)</strong> in 2023 — a design-focused competition evaluating the engineering quality of the complete system.
+    CRISS qualified for the <strong>International Rover Challenge (IRC)</strong> 2022 finals at Chennai, India, among 16 international teams, and subsequently won the <strong>International Rover Design Challenge (IRDC)</strong> in 2023.
   </div>

   <div class="pd-divider"></div>